theQRL/documentation/docs/Use/Tools/multisig/multisig-spend-proposal.md

 #### OTS Key Index

-This transaction will use an OTS key from the initiators address, not the multi-sig address.
+This transaction will use an OTS key from the initiators address, not the multisig address.
 There must be unused OTS keys available to send this transaction.

 ## Spend Proposal Validation

 Once the transaction has been sent onto the network you can see the details using the [QRL Block Explorer](https://explorer.theqrl.org) by looking up the transaction hash.

 This will show the initiating address, and who the funds are proposed to be sent to.
 This transaction will not happen until enough signatories have voted to approve the transfer.

+## Spend Proposal Approval

+In order for the proposal to be accepted and funds sent the intended recipients the minimum threshold must be met by approve votes from signatories.